Four white South Africans charged with ANC bomb plot

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.

-BLOEMFONTEIN, South Africa Four white South Africans were charged with treason on Tuesday for plotting to bomb a conference of the ruling African National Congress (ANC) and kill President Jacob Zuma "execution style".
+BLOEMFONTEIN, South Africa Four white South Africans were charged with treason on Tuesday over a suspected plot to bomb a conference of the ruling African National Congress (ANC) and execute President Jacob Zuma and other top government officials.

-Prosecutor Shaun Abrahams said the men had planned to attack an ANC meeting, currently under way in the city of Bloemfontein, as a step towards carving an independent Boer republic out of Nelson Mandela's post-apartheid "Rainbow Nation".

-The four, named as Mark Trollip, John Martin Keevy, Johan Prinsloo and Hein Boonzaaier, were brought into court surrounded by police and security guards armed with assault rifles.
+The four, named as Mark Trollip, John Martin Keevy, Johan Hendrick Prinsloo and Hein Boonzaaier, were brought into court in the central city of Bloemfontein surrounded by security guards armed with assault rifles.

-Their lawyers did not enter a plea, and the men, aged between 40 and 50 and dressed in shirts and jeans, remained silent and impassive throughout the 20-minute hearing.
+State prosecutor Shaun Abrahams said the men wanted to establish an independent Boer nation and that they were planning an assault on the ANC mass meeting now under way in the city.

+The intention of the group, which had been trying to buy AK-47 assault rifles, was "directly aimed at eliminating the leadership of this country," said Abrahams.

-The vast majority of whites accepted the ANC victory in the 1994 election that brought Mandela to power and ended decades of white-minority rule.
-However, a tiny minority continues to oppose the historic political settlement.
+The vast majority of South Africa's whites accepted the ANC's victory in the 1994 election that brought Nelson Mandela to power and ended decades of white-minority rule.
+However, a tiny handful continues to oppose the historic settlement in Africa's biggest economy.

-The intention of the group, which had been trying to buy AK-47 assault rifles, was "directly aimed at eliminating the leadership of this country," Abrahams said.

-The plan was about a year in the making, he added, and was timed to coincide with the December 16 anniversary of the 1838 Battle of Blood River, in which fewer than 500 Afrikaners defeated more than 10,000 Zulus.

-The battle, in which 3,000 Zulus are said to have died against three wounded Afrikaners, has been mythologised in the history of the Afrikaners, the white minority descended from South Africa's earliest Dutch-speaking settlers.

-The four men were detained on Sunday and Abrahams said more arrests were likely to follow.

-ANC spokesman Keith Khoza said the suspected plot amounted to "an act of terrorism that South Africa can ill afford".

-(Reporting by Jon Herskovitz; Writing by Ed Cropley; Editing by Robin Pomeroy)
+(Reporting by Jon Herskovitz; Writing by Ed Cropley; Editing by Mark Heinrich)

 DUBAI Iranian President Hassan Rouhani will visit Oman and Kuwait on Wednesday, state media reported, in his first visit to the Gulf Arab states since taking power in 2013.